RSE-Accenture-Team-2/fullproof/Software Architecture Diagrams/README.md

 # fullproof: The Development of the Software
-These are all of our Software Architecture Diagrams that were made during our project.</b >
+This folder contains our origional and final Solutions Architecture for our project.</b >

 ## Original.png
 This was our initial proposal, but there were issues when we tried utilising this tech stack for</b >